Alleviating Seasickness through Brain-Computer Interface-based Attention Shift: Materials and Methods

-The participants were recruited through online advertisements, and all participants answered the online MSSQ \cite{golding2006predicting} when they signed up for the experiment.
+Participants were recruited through online advertisements and word--of--mouth referrals.
 A total of 43 individuals signed up for the experiment.
-The mean age of the participants was 26.5 years, with the participant ages ranging from 22 to 34 years.
-These participants frequently experienced seasickness, with a mean MSSQ score of 13.79 (s.e.m. = 0.61), corresponding to a susceptibility percentile of 58.67, indicating moderate susceptibility to seasickness.
-Furthermore, all the participants reported being in good health; having normal vision and hearing ability; having no history of neurologic, cardiovascular, musculoskeletal, or vestibular impairments; and not being on any medication during the study.
-Participants were free to withdraw from the study at any time and provided informed consent to participate according to procedures approved by the Committee for the Second Affiliated Hospital of South China University of Technology (reference number: 2024-111-01).
+The mean age of the participants was 26.5 years, ranging from 22 to 34 years.
+The participants reported that they were in good health, possessing normal vision and auditory ability, without any history of neurological, cardiovascular, musculoskeletal, or vestibular disorders, and would not taking medications during the study.
+Participants retained the right to withdraw from the study at any time and gave informed consent according to protocols approved by the Committee for the Second Affiliated Hospital of the South China University of Technology (reference number: 2024--111--01).

 The experiment included three sessions, an RMS, a PMS, and an RS, each lasting 90 minutes.
-The sequence of the sessions was randomized among participants, with an interval of at least 20 minutes between sessions.
-The experiment started approximately one hour after the subject began experiencing discomfort on the research vessel.
-During the experiment, participants recorded their MISC scores by selecting options on a tablet PC, and prefrontal EEG signals were collected using a BCI headband.
-In the RS, the participants remained inactive and reported their MISC scores every two minutes, starting from 0 minutes until the RS ended.
-In the RMS, participants practiced BCI-assisted mindfulness meditation and reported their MISC scores every 10 minutes.
-During the PMS, participants engaged in pseudofeedback mindfulness meditation with randomly changing audiovisual scenes and reported their MISC scores every 10 minutes.
-After all three sessions, the participants evaluated the effectiveness of the real-feedback and pseudofeedback mindfulness interventions in alleviating motion sickness on a 7-point Likert scale.
+The sequence of the sessions was randomized among participants, with an interval of at least 20 minutes between the sessions.
+The experiment started approximately an hour after the subject began experiencing discomfort on the research vessel.
+During each session, participants recorded their MISC scores by selecting options on the tablet PC every 10 minutes, and prefrontal EEG signals were collected using the BCI headband.
+In the RS, participants remained inactive.
+In the RMS, participants practiced BCI--assisted mindfulness meditation.
+During the PMS, participants engaged in pseudo--feedback mindfulness meditation with randomly changing audiovisual scenes.
+The attention scores of each state were automatically recorded by the application for analysis.
+After the three sessions, the participants evaluated the effectiveness of the mindfulness interventions of RMS and PMS in alleviating motion sickness on the 7--point Likert scale.